Connect-Lab-Technion/Connect-Lab-Technion.github.io/_research/research-Formation Control.md

 spacecraft constellations for sensing or vehicle platoons for autonomous driving.
 The *formation control* problem seeks to design distributed control strategies for each agent that ensure the entire ensemble can arrange into the desired formation.

-There are many challenges associated with the formation control problem.
-They include:
-* sensing capabilities of each agent (bearing, range, relative positions, etc.);
-* availability or absence of a common reference frame;
-* dynamics of each agent.

-*Formation rigidity* is an architectural requirement of multi-agent systems when a common inertial reference frame is unavailable.
-Rigidity is a property of the sensing and communication graph of the system that allows team objectives such as formation control and localization to be achieved using range-only measurements.
-This project is exploring various aspects of formation rigidity, including dynamic controllers to ensure the rigidity property is maintained in a multi-robot formation even in the presence of various constraints such as collision and obstacle avoidance or sensing and communication ranges, and notions of optimality for rigid formations.
+A fundamental challenge for solving the formation control problem relates to the sensing and control architecture for the multi-agent system.
+Our approach is to leverage results from *rigidity theory*.
+Rigidity theory studies the solution of a set of geometric constraints on a discrete configuration of points in an Euclidean space.
+These constraints can include distance or bearing constraints between pairs of points.
+Of interest in rigidity theory is to determine whether the set of polynomial equations representing these constraints (i) has a solution (independence); (ii) has locally isolated solutions (rigidity); or (iii) has exactly one solution in the given space up to isometric motions (global rigidity).

+Our research explores various aspects of rigidity theory and formation control.
+Topics include:
+* Formation control using bearing sensing and bearing rigidity theory.
+* Alternative architectures exploiting symmetry found in formations.
+* Dynamic controllers to ensure the rigidity property is maintained in a multi-robot formation with uncertain environments.
+* Formations consisting of heterogeneous agent types with different sensing capabilities.

 <div style="display: flex; justify-content: center;">
   <img src="/img/research/FormationControl/fig_sim_Global_2D_polygon_final.png" alt="Bearing-only Formation Control" style="max-width: 30%; margin: 0 10px;">